Shanzem/Ogre-1.8.1/README.md

 been reading a lot this week.
 Trying to setup ois.
 Few bugs to iron out in ois code.
 Need documentation on using meshmagick to centre meshes for stitching.
 Need a physics engine or library.
-DirectScene engine.
-Audio environmentally and physics.
-Might be a good choice.

 This time next week playable demo.